farukparhat/terraform-provider-vapi/README.md

 1. Log in to your [Vapi.ai dashboard](https://dashboard.vapi.ai)
 2. Navigate to the API section
 3. Generate or copy your API token
-4. Use it in your provider configuration or set the `VAPI_TOKEN` environment variable
+4. Use it in your provider configuration or set the `VAPI_API_KEY` environment variable

 ## Usage